SuziKim/pyGRU4REC/README.md

 ```

 ## Reproducing the results of the original paper
-- The results from this PyTorch Implementation gives a slightly better result compared to the [original code](https://github.com/hidasib/GRU4Rec) that was written in Theano.
+- The results from this PyTorch Implementation gives a slightly better result compared to the [original code](https://github.com/hidasib/GRU4Rec) that was written in Theano on the RSC15(yoochoose) dataset.
 I guess this comes from the difference between Theano and PyTorch.
 - **The results were reproducible within only 2 or 3 epochs**, unlike the [original Theano implementation](https://github.com/hidasib/GRU4Rec/blob/master/gru4rec.py) which runs for 10 epochs by default.
 ```
 $ bash run_train.sh